getpawprint/slate/source/includes/_appointment_requests.md

 ]
 ```

-Gets all upcoming appointments, including from the vet_schedule table.
+Gets all upcoming appointments, including from the `vet_schedule` table.
 Excludes cancelled or rescheduled appointments
 and excludes appointment requests that haven't been completed by an admin yet.

+`date` values may or may not have a timezone.
+This is because appointments in `appointment_request` are timezone-aware (a fixed point in time),
+while appointments in the `vet_schedule` table are naive (not timezone-aware).
+If `date` has no timestamp, it should be assumed to be
+in the client's local time zone.
+If `date` does have a timestamp, it should be converted to the client's local time zone before rendering.

 ### HTTP Request
 `GET /user/upcoming_appointments`